 Welcome to the official website of the Batavia Police Department.
 Our Department was officially formed in 1814 and we currently serve a population of just over 1,500.
 Batavia Village is the Clermont County seat and a vast majority of the County government offices reside within its boundaries, including courts and administration buildings.
-Our agency currently consists of 4 full-time officers including our K9 unit, 4 part-time officers and one auxiliary officer.
+Our agency currently consists of 7 full-time officers including our K9 unit and SRO, 2 part-time officers.

-Chief Jim Young graduated from the police academy and started his law enforcement career in 1988.
+Chief Jim Young started his law enforcement career in 1987.
 After holding part time positions in several smaller agencies he was hired by the Miami Township Police Department in January 1991.
-While at Miami Township, he held several positions as a patrol officer including Traffic Safety Officer and Explorer post advisor, before being promoted to Road Patrol Sergeant in 1996.
+In July 1996 he was promoted to Road Patrol Sergeant.
 While serving in this capacity he supervised multiple patrol officers handling the day to day calls for service to citizens of Miami Township.
 In 2013 he was chosen to be the Support Services Administrative Sergeant.
 In this position he managed many different components of Police Operations that included the Motor Unit, Traffic Safety Unit, the SRO and DARE programs in Milford Schools, Citizens Police Academy, Crime Prevention Bureau, Event Planning, State of Ohio grant writing and administration, and all fleet and facilities management initiatives.
 After serving Miami Township for 25 years Jim retired and accepted a position as Administrative Lieutenant for the Owensville Police Department where he served until he was appointed as the Chief of Police for the Batavia Police Department in March 2019.